This Monkey Bread tastes AMAZING! This is the perfect treat to bring to brunch or have during the holidays!

 For the Icing (optional):

-- 1/4 cup powdered sugar substitute* (I use “Swerve” brand)
+- 1/4 cup powdered sugar or powdered sugar substitute* (I use “Swerve” brand)

 - 1 tbsp dairy free milk of choice (I use “So Delicious Unsweetened Coconut Milk”)

-- Preheat oven to 425°F and lightly grease a Bundt pan or 8×8 pan.
+- Preheat oven to 425°F and lightly grease a bundt pan, loaf pan, or an 8×8 baking dish.

 - Combine all of the topping ingredients in a small saucepan and heat over medium heat until the butter has melted and the mixture is starting to bubble.
 Whisk continuously so it does not burn.
 Remove from heat once it starts to bubble and set to the side.